When you start Thieves, you are dealt

 clearing the table, the game is over.

-The Undo button on the menu bar is only valid while playing Thieves, and
+The Undo button on the menu bar is only active when you've taken cards from the

-drawn from the deck.
-You can undo any card you've taken from the board since
+board.
+You can undo each card you've taken from the board in reverse order since

 the last time you drew a new card.
-Each time you do, however, the points you
+You may not undo getting a new card from the deck.

 The strategy of Thieves changes with the cards, the player's mood and the